Blend-Sal/Softwaretechnik-II/README.md

     If necessary, manually start the container SWT2 if it doesn't start automatically.

 Following these steps, the application will be ready to run.
+And don't forget to change your SDK to Oracle OpenJDK version 20.0.1 and Language Level 20.